firebase/firebase-js-sdk/docs-exp/auth-types.phonemultifactorassertion.md

 ## PhoneMultiFactorAssertion interface

 The class for asserting ownership of a phone second factor.
-Provider by [PhoneMultiFactorGenerator.assertion()](./auth-types.phonemultifactorgenerator.assertion.md)<!-- -->.
+Provided by [PhoneMultiFactorGenerator.assertion()](./auth-types.phonemultifactorgenerator.assertion.md)<!-- -->.

 <b>Signature:</b>